Peg-Leg Pedro

 Peg-Leg Pedro is a 1938 Technicolor cartoon sponsored film.

+Summary

 A boy and girl on a trip are attacked by pirates while looking for treasure.
 It features the character Nicky Nome.

+Production

 The cartoon is actually an advertisement for Chevrolet.
 It is a spin-off of A Coach for Cinderella & A Ride for Cinderella.
 The film is in the public domain.